jhnnyk/quizApp/NOTES.md

 - [x] hide and show score and question # number info at the beginning and end of quiz
 - [ ] update score display after each correctly answered question
 - [ ] update question # on each question page
+- [ ] disable inputs once question has been answered

 ---
 ## Mt.
 Evans Questions